 The ceremony ended with a big round of applause from all of our gathered family and friends, as my cohort and I began our march towards the door as newly crowned graduates.

 After more mingling with friends, colleagues and peers, it was off to a celebratory dinner and drinks with a very special few.
 My hands were full of flowers, gifts and cards, whilst my heart was full of gratitude for this moment shared with loved ones.

 This academic journey has only just begun for I know I will be forever learning and growing.
-Yet, for now, after 7 years of blood, sweat and tears, graduating from uni in Loubotin heels with my good friend Sharon beside me; and our loved ones in the crowd cheering us on, is undoubtedly one of the happiest moments of my life!
+Yet, for now, after 7 years of blood, sweat and tears, graduating from uni in Loubotin heels with my loved ones in the crowd cheering me on is undoubtedly one of the happiest moments of my life!

 I think back to that teenage girl who left high-school early back in the day.
 Well, she grew up to fulfill long-standing passions along the way with conviction.
 Dreams do come true if you’re prepared to work hard, remain focused on end goals and persevere in the face of challenges.